-Although this iPhone example is very interesting, we want to give you an example about what may happen if you don’t or can’t give Physical Evidence to your customers:
+We will give you an example about what may happen if you don’t or can’t give Physical Evidence to your customers:

-Nintendo 3DS - Physical Evidence example
+Nintendo 3DS - Physical Evidence - 7P Marketing Mix example

 As soon as Nintendo announced the Nintendo 3DS we were sure about its success.

 - A portable device that can generate 3D images without any glasses: Amazing!

 However it didn’t succeeded as much as Nintendo expected… Why?

 The problem they had was that Nintendo couldn’t give Physical Evidence about its technically-amazing product through conventional Marketing campaigns.

 - You could see a TV commercial where they explained to you how good the 3D images were, but unless you were in front of it, you would never experience the effect.